RKSouth/heruku-guide/README.md

 1. git checkout -b masterbranch
 2. git push herko masterbranch

-this resets the master branch
+this resets the master branch - you may need to go into your github settings under branches and reset your branch

+or
+1. git remote add origin https:yourrepofilename
+2. git push origin maset

 ## Usage